To the victors go the spoils...John Terry and Frank Lampard hoist the Premier League trophy high. (Getty Images: Shaun Botterill) |

 "I think that this club will have a future because these players are not so old and we have a very good squad, for next year and the years after," he said.

 "We had a fantastic season, not only by winning the Premier League but because we showed a good style on the pitch," Ancelotti said.
+"After the first year, I hope to stay here a long time and win a lot of titles."

 Against injury-depleted opponents, it took Nicolas Anelka only five minutes to calm the Chelsea supporters' nerves with the opener and any doubt over the destiny of the trophy disappeared just after the half hour mark when Gary Caldwell wrestled Frank Lampard to the ground inside the box.